White rhinoceros: Taxonomy and evolution

 Southern white rhinos near Waterberg National Park, Namibia.
-The evolutionary history of such megafauna is complex.

-The modern white rhinoceros was initially thought to be descended from Ceratotherium praecox, a species from approximately seven million years ago with remains found at Langebaanweg near Cape Town.
-However, a 2005 review of African fossil rhinos by Denis Geraads proposed that while the Langebaanweg species belongs to the genus Ceratotherium, it is not C. praecox.
-Geraads argued that the type specimen of C. praecox exhibits closer affinities with the black rhinoceros (Diceros bicornis) and should therefore be classified as Diceros praecox.
-It had been suggested by Turner (2004) that the modern white rhino's elongated skull—compared to that attributed to C. praecox—evolved to facilitate grazing on shorter grasses as Africa experienced long-term drying conditions.
-If C. praecox is indeed Diceros praecox, its shorter skull could instead indicate a browse diet.
-Further complicating this interpretation, carbon isotope analysis of teeth from fossils assigned to Ceratotherium at Makapansgat, South Africa, indicated that these animals incorporated over 30% browse into their diet, unlike the exclusively grass-eating modern Ceratotherium simum.
-Based on these considerations, Geraads (2005) proposed an alternative lineage for the white rhino: Ceratotherium neumayri → Ceratotherium mauritanicum → C. simum, with the Langebaanweg rhinos considered an as-yet-unnamed Ceratotherium species, and black rhinos descending from C. neumayri via Diceros praecox.
+The modern white rhinoceros of today was initially thought to be descended from Ceratotherium praecox, which lived around 7 million years ago, with remains found at Langebaanweg near Cape Town.
+A review of fossil rhinos in Africa by Denis Geraads has suggested, however, that the species from Langebaanweg is of the genus Ceratotherium, but not Ceratotherium praecox, as the type specimen of Ceratotherium praecox should, in fact, be Diceros praecox, given that it shows closer affinities with the black rhinoceros Diceros bicornis.
+It has been suggested that the modern white rhino's skull, which is longer than that of Ceratotherium praecox, evolved in order to facilitate consumption of shorter grasses that resulted from the long-term trend to drier conditions in Africa.
+However, if Ceratotherium praecox is in fact Diceros praecox, then the shorter skull could indicate a browsing species.
+Teeth of fossils assigned to Ceratotherium found at Makapansgat in South Africa were analysed for carbon isotopes, and the researchers concluded that these animals consumed more than 30% browse in their diet, suggesting that these are not the fossils of the extant Ceratotherium simum, which only eats grass.
+It is suggested that the real lineage of the white rhino should be: Ceratotherium neumayri → Ceratotherium mauritanicum → C. simum, with the Langebaanweg rhinos being Ceratotherium sp. (as yet unnamed), and with black rhinos being descended from C. neumayri via Diceros praecox.

-An alternative evolutionary scenario was proposed by Hernesniemi et al. (2011).
-This model posits Ceratotherium efficax (now considered synonymous with C. mauritanicum) from the Late Pliocene of Ethiopia and Early Pleistocene of Tanzania as the earliest African Ceratotherium.
-This species is then proposed to have diversified into C. mauritanicum in northern Africa, C. germanoafricanum in East Africa (both now extinct), and the extant C. simum.
-C. germanoafricanum is noted as being very similar to C. simum and has often been regarded as a fossil and ancestral subspecies of the latter.
-The 2011 study also casts doubt on the Miocene species Ceratotherium neumayri from southern Europe being ancestral to African species.
+Recently, an alternative scenario has been proposed under which the earliest African Ceratotherium is considered to be Ceratotherium efficax (now synonymous with C. mauritanicum), known from the Late Pliocene of Ethiopia and the Early Pleistocene of Tanzania.
+This species is proposed to have been diversified into the Middle Pleistocene species C. mauritanicum in northern Africa, C. germanoafricanum in East Africa, and the extant C. simum.
+The first two of these are extinct; however, C. germanoafricanum is very similar to C. simum and has often been considered a fossil and ancestral subspecies to the latter.
+The study also doubts the ancestry of C. neumayri from the Miocene of southern Europe to the African species.

-It is likely that the common ancestor of both black and white rhinos was a mixed feeder, with the two lineages subsequently specializing in browsing and grazing, respectively.
-The oldest definitive fossil record of Ceratotherium simum dates to the mid-Early Pleistocene, around 1.8 million years ago, at Olduvai Gorge in Tanzania.
+The ancestor of both the black and the white rhino was likely a mixed feeder, with the two lineages then specializing in browsing and grazing, respectively.
+The oldest definitive record of the white rhinoceros is during the mid-Early Pleistocene at Olduvai Gorge in Tanzania, around 1.8 Ma.